-Protecting health Living well

-Priorities Indicators Priorities

-develop emergency response plans to support readiness to respond to incidents that may have an impact on public health for Northern Ireland; work collaboratively to minimise the impact of infectious disease, with a focus on antimicrobial resistance and our elimination targets for blood-borne viruses; deliver a high-quality and responsive health protection surveillance and epidemiology programme; strengthen the multidisciplinary coordinated approach to infection prevention and control across the wider HSC system though the established infection, prevention and control forums; ensure the delivery of high-quality screening programmes; lead the development and commissioning of vaccine programmes to ensure they are accessible to all, addressing the associated barriers and inequalities and ensure there is a key focus on seldom heard groups; scope existing evidence for public health approaches to protect people and communities from the public health impacts of the environment, including climate change, and develop a PHA climate action plan; build public confidence and trust in public health advice, information and messaging through improving health literacy via education and engagement with the public. surveillance data notifications of disease screening uptake vaccine uptake create the conditions for people to adopt heareduce the risks to health caused by low physical vaping, poor diet and sexual behaviours support those living with long-term condition deliver high-quality programmes and initiative and early intervention approaches, to protect health and emotional and social wellbeing continue to work in partnership across govern communities, services, and families across so and the incidence of self-harm reduce harm caused by substance use by imp quality prevention and early intervention, har and recovery services to ensure people can at the right time delivered in the right place to leave the support prevention and early detection of illn and screening programmes provide targeted information and support to those who experience multiple barriers to her behaviours, avail of preventative services and
+Priorities Indicators develop emergency response plans to support readiness to respond to incidents that may have an impact on public health for Northern Ireland; work collaboratively to minimise the impact of infectious disease, with a focus on antimicrobial resistance and our elimination targets for blood-borne viruses; deliver a high-quality and responsive health protection surveillance and epidemiology programme; strengthen the multidisciplinary coordinated approach to infection prevention and control across the wider HSC system though the established infection, prevention and control forums; ensure the delivery of high-quality screening programmes; lead the development and commissioning of vaccine programmes to ensure they are accessible to all, addressing the associated barriers and inequalities and ensure there is a key focus on seldom heard groups; scope existing evidence for public health approaches to protect people and communities from the public health impacts of the environment, including climate change, and develop a PHA climate action plan; build public confidence and trust in public health advice, information and messaging through improving health literacy via education and engagement with the public. vaccination uptake; notification rates of vaccine preventable diseases; rates of healthcare associated infections; bloodborne virus elimination targets; waste water surveillance; stage of cancer diagnosis.
+Starting well Priorities Indicators support families to take care of their physical and mental health and emotional wellbeing, with a particular focus on the first 1,001 days; reduce the impact of social complexity in pregnancy; promote the health benefits of breastfeeding and encourage support for breastfeeding mothers; protect the health of children and young people through antenatal and newborn screening programmes and childhood vaccination programmes; deliver universal and targeted support, including Healthy Child Healthy Future, Family Nurse Partnership, and Northern Ireland New Entrants service (NINES); work together to reduce stillbirth, neonatal and avoidable child deaths through improved use and application of data and evidence; support children and young people with additional needs, their families and carers in addressing the unique health challenges and disparities they face; support adolescents to establish patterns of behaviour that can protect their mental and physical health; work with others to promote the safeguarding and protection of children and screening and vaccination in pregnancy uptake; childhood vaccination uptake; percentage of children living with obesity or overweight in Year 1 and Year 8; percentage of babies born at low birth weight; avoidable child death rates; percentage of mothers breastfeeding on discharge and at 6 months; breastfeeding welcome here scheme membership; percentage of young people who drink alcohol; percentage of young people who smoke cigarettes; percentage of young people who currently use e-cigarettes; number of people under 18 years attending

-Starting well Ageing well

-Priorities Indicators Priorities

-support families to take care of their physical and mental health, with a particular focus on the first 1,000 days; reduce the impact of social complexity in pregnancy; promote the health benefits of breastfeeding and encourage support for breastfeeding mothers; protect the health of children and young people through antenatal and newborn screening programmes and childhood vaccination programmes; deliver universal and targeted support programmes, including Healthy Child Healthy Family, Family Nurse Partnership, and Northern Ireland New Entrants service (NINES); work together to reduce child deaths through improved use and application of data and evidence; support children and young people with special education needs, their families and carers in addressing the unique health challenges and disparities they face, by enhancing access to services, resources and support systems that contribute to their physical, mental, and social wellbeing; support adolescents to establish patterns of behaviour that can protect their mental and physical health; work with others to promote the safeguarding and protection of screening and vaccination in pregnancy uptake percentage of babies born at low birth weight avoidable child death rates percentage of mothers breastfeeding on discharge developmental progress in preschool childhood vaccination uptake number of children starting school at a healthy weight smoking and alcohol use in children and young people incidence of hospital attendance with self-harm/deaths by suicide among children and young people implement the World Health Organization (W movement across Northern Ireland reduce and prevent falls and home accidents, development and implementation of a region reduce the impact of frailty by raising awaren detection support prevention and early detection of illn and screening programmes for older adults increase levels of physical activity and promo active work with key partners to identify and reduce social isolation and to improve mental health champion the voice of older people and the i health and wellbeing lead and implement initiatives to ensure peoterm conditions and those who live in care heand wellbeing and improved quality of life work with partners to support individuals and their life through advance care planning build and develop a strong research and evid to support ageing well programmes in Norther